The mixed phase quark core in massive hybrid stars: Introduction

-In the past decade, significant progress in astronomical observations has provided abundant data on neutron star mass, radius, and tidal deformabilities.
+In the past decade, significant progress in astronomical observations has provided abundant data on NS mass, radius, and tidal deformability.
 These constraints have spurred explorations into theories of dense matter, narrowing down the range of plausible strong interaction theories.
-Recent Shapiro delay measurements of massive neutron star PSR J0740+6620~\cite{Cromartie2020,Fonseca2021}, gives a lower limit of $2.14_{-0.09}^{+0.10}~M_\odot$ (68.3\% credibility interval), similar restrictions are also imposed by PSR J1614-2230 ($1.908\pm0.016~M_\odot$)~\cite{Arzoumanian2018} and PSR J0348+0432 ($2.01\pm0.04~M_\odot$)~\cite{Antoniadis2013}, respectively.
-These results provides constraints on the EOSs, that disallow configurations unable to support twice the solar mass.
-Additionally, the black-widow pulsar, PSR J0952-0607, reports a mass of $2.35\pm{0.17}~M_\odot$~\cite{Romani2022} (68.3\% credibility interval), which is the heaviest NS observed.
-The inferred mass $M$ and equatorial radius $R$ from x-ray data detected with the Neutron Star Interior Composition Explorer (NICER) view of PSR J0030+0451 suggested estimation are (68\% credible interval) $M=1.34_{-0.16}^{+0.15}~M_{\odot}$, $R=12.71_{-1.19}^{+1.14}~\mathrm{km}$~\cite{Riley2019} as well as $M=1.44_{-0.14}^{+0.15}~M_{\odot}$, $R=13.02_{-1.06}^{+1.24}~\mathrm{km}$~\cite{Miller2019}, respectively.
-Moreover, NICER view observations of PSR J0740+6620 (68.3\% credibility interval) suggest a mass of $M=2.072_{-0.066}^{+0.067}~M_\odot$, $R=12.39_{-0.98}^{+1.30}~\mathrm{km}$~\cite{Riley2021} and $M=2.08\pm0.07~M_\odot$, $R=13.7_{-1.5}^{+2.6}~\mathrm{km}$~\cite{Miller2021}.
-These massive NS ruled out the soft EOSs.
-The possibility that the secondary component of the gravitational wave event GW190814 may be the most massive NS~\cite{Abbott2020} or a black hole.
-The GW170817 event provided constraints on tidal deformations $\Lambda<800$~\cite{Abbott2017}.
+Recent Shapiro delay measurements of massive neutron star PSR J0740+6620~\cite{Cromartie2020,Fonseca2021}, provide a lower limit of NS maximum mass, $2.08\pm{0.07}~M_\odot$ (68.3\% credibility interval), similar restrictions are also imposed by PSR J1614-2230 ($1.908\pm0.016~M_\odot$)~\cite{Arzoumanian2018} and PSR J0348+0432 ($2.01\pm0.04~M_\odot$)~\cite{Antoniadis2013}, respectively.
+These results provide constraints on the EOSs, that disallow configurations unable to support $\sim2~M_\odot$ NSs.
+Additionally, the black-widow pulsar, PSR J0952-0607 has a reported mass of $2.35\pm{0.17}~M_\odot$~\cite{Romani2022} (68.3\% credibility interval), making it the heaviest NS observed.
+The inferred mass $M$ and equatorial radius $R$ from x-ray data collected by the Neutron Star Interior Composition Explorer (NICER) for PSR J0030+0451 are estimated to be $M=1.34_{-0.16}^{+0.15}~M_{\odot}$, $R=12.71_{-1.19}^{+1.14}~\mathrm{km}$~\cite{Riley2019} and $M=1.44_{-0.14}^{+0.15}~M_{\odot}$, $R=13.02_{-1.06}^{+1.24}~\mathrm{km}$~\cite{Miller2019} (68\% credible interval), respectively.
+Moreover, observations of PSR J0740+6620 from NICER (68.3\% credibility interval) suggest a mass of $M=2.072_{-0.066}^{+0.067}~M_\odot$ and an equatorial radius of $R=12.39_{-0.98}^{+1.30}~\mathrm{km}$~\cite{Riley2021}.
+Additionally, another estimate indicates $M=2.08\pm0.07~M_\odot$ and $R=13.7_{-1.5}^{+2.6}~\mathrm{km}$~\cite{Miller2021}.
+These massive NS observations above ruled out as unable to support NSs with masses $\sim2~M_\odot$.
+In addition to these compact objects, there are other significant estimates, including the possibility that the secondary component of GW190814 may be the most massive NS to date~\cite{Abbott2020}.
+The GW170817 event provided constraints on tidal deformability, with $\Lambda_{1.4}=190^{+390}_{-120}$~\cite{Abbott2017,Abbott2018}.
 A roughly $1.4~M_\odot$ NS radius, consistent with the tidal deformability up limit, refers $R_{1.4}\leq13.6~\rm{km}$~\cite{Annala2018}.
-The NICER and gravitational wave detection have opened new avenues for exploration.
+The advancements from NICER and gravitational wave detections have opened new avenues for NS exploration.
+These multi-messenger astronomical observations can be used to constrain the parameters in different models~\cite{Ferreira2021,Liu2023b,Gholami2024a}.